jacksonsc007/RankDETR/projects/rank_detr/README.md

 ## version v3.0.4
 The locations of tokens themselves serve as one of the reference points.
 Both one2one and one2many queries are used.

+**results show that this won't help.**

+### todo
+Follow IMFA to improve:
+1. ⭐⭐⭐

+Instead of using cross-attention map to search reference points, we directly use classfication scores of box predictions.

+First, use topk class score criterion to select potential objects, then select <n_points> object centers nearest to tokens.

+2. ⭐⭐⭐
+sample keypoints within each predicted boxes, predict offsets with respect to box range. use dot-product to produce attention weights.

+3. ⭐⭐⭐

+use object queries, instead of feature tokens, to predict sampling offsets or attetion weights.

+4. ⭐⭐⭐
+experiemnts to do: only salient tokens as keys.

+5. ⭐⭐⭐
+make use of the sampling locations of decoder to facilitate the keypoints sampling of encoder.

+## version v3.0.5
+In this version, we use the cumulative cross-attention map.

+**results show that this won't help.**